huggingface/blog/autonlp-prodigy.md

 [Prodigy](https://prodi.gy/) is an annotation tool developed by Explosion (the makers of [spaCy](https://spacy.io/)).
 It is a web-based tool that allows you to annotate your data in real time and not just for Natural Language Processing tasks!
 Prodigy supports NLP tasks such as named entity recognition (NER) and text classification, but it's not limited to NLP!
 It  supports Computer Vision tasks and even creating your own tasks!
 You can try the Prodigy demo: [here](https://prodi.gy/demo).

-Please note that Prodigy is not free or open-source.
-It is a paid tool.
+Note that Prodigy is a commercial tool.
 You can find out more about it [here](https://prodi.gy/buy).

 We chose Prodigy as it is one of the most popular tools for labeling data and is inifitely customizable.
 It is also very easy to setup and use.